stevector-streaming/dtp/readme.md

 ### Using additional jobs to test your code and the deployed site

 Unit tests and code sniffing/linting generally do not need a fully functioning site in order to execute.
-Therefore you can run them in parallel with the job that deploys the site to Pantheon.
+Therefore you can run them in parallel with the job that pushes the site to Pantheon.
-End to end tests that depend on a fully functioning site should wait for the job that deploys to complete so that the tests can run against the deployed site.
+End to end tests that depend on a fully functioning site should wait for the job that pushes to complete so that the tests can run against the deployed site.

-In this example, coding standards checks are run in parallel with the deployment job and tests written in playwright which check customized CMS functionality run after the deployment completes.
+In this example, coding standards checks are run in parallel with the `push-to-pantheon` job and tests written in [Playwright](https://playwright.dev/) which check customized CMS functionality run after the deployment completes.

-Here is an example from a real site that runs a coding standards check in parallel to the deployment job.
+Here is an example from a real site that runs a coding standards check in parallel to the `push-to-pantheon` job.

 ![Parallel and Serial Jobs](.github/documentation/parallel-and-serial-jobs.png)